Doctors (2000 TV series): Filming and locations

-Since the programme's inception, Doctors has filmed episodes three months in advance of broadcast.
-The episodes are filmed from January to November, and due to the effect weather has on the output, producers implement "seasonal episodes" to give the impression that the soap is set in real time.
-Episodes are filmed in groups of three, described as a "block".
-Each of the blocks have the same production crew and it takes seven days to shoot each block.
-Usually, two blocks are filmed at once, although, there are instances where three blocks are filmed at once.
-When there are three blocks being filmed, the regular cast members can be filming up to nine episodes within the same period of time.
-On his experience on the soap, former cast member Christopher Timothy said: "The budget was a joke and the pressure more intense than anything I'd ever experienced.
+Doctors filmed episodes three months in advance of their broadcast.
+The episodes were filmed from January to November, and due to the effect weather had on the output, producers implemented "seasonal episodes" to give the impression that the soap was set in real time.
+Episodes were filmed in groups of three, described as a "block".
+Each group of three episodes had the same production crew and it typically took seven days to shoot each block.
+Usually, two blocks are filmed at once, although, there were many instances where three blocks were filmed at once.
+In these instances, regular cast members would be filming from nine to twelve episodes within the same period of time.
+In 2002, in the wake of the death of the Queen Mother, Doctors was pulled from the schedule to report on her death.
+However, the episode had been self-contained and focused completely on the "story of the day", meaning it could be transmitted at any point in the series.
+Crew member Peter Eryl Lloyd said that led to the invention of "lifesavers", a "story of the day"-led episode that could be transmitted at any given point.

+On his experience on the soap, cast member Christopher Timothy said: "The budget was a joke and the pressure more intense than anything I'd ever experienced.
 But it was six years of great fun".
-Each of the regular cast members are allocated a private dressing room, while guests and recurring cast are given a shared dressing room behind the wardrobe department.
+Each of the regular cast members was allocated a private dressing room, while guests and recurring cast were given a shared dressing room behind the wardrobe department.